ploki/yanapack/README.md

  - i and j are the coefficient that represent the windings coupling

 #### Gyrator
 A gyrator is an hypothetical non reciprocal linear element that inverts the current-voltage characteristic of the circuit between the sides of the device.
-It is used to pass from impedance to admitance analogy (and the reverse of course)
+It is used to pass from impedance to admittance analogy (and the reverse of course)
 ```
 Glxyz x y i
 Grxyz w z j